erutan/sierra-conditions/content/conditions/fire.md

 The Great Basin Unified Air Pollution Control District has a lot of webcams for [Owens Valley](https://www.gbuapcd.org/cgi-bin/cameraViewer).
 Bishopweather has a webcam pointed towards [Mt.
 Humphreys, Basin Mountain, and Mt.
 Tom from Bishop, CA](http://bishopweather.com).

-[Whitney](http://www.mountwhitneyforum.com/webcam/camera1.jpg)Portal has a zoomed in webcam aimed at a peak.
+[Whitney Portal](http://www.mountwhitneyforum.com/webcam/camera1.jpg) has a zoomed in webcam aimed at a peak.
 Guess which?

 ## Current AQI & Smoke Monitoring